reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 ### Reliability
 Reliability is the first software quality in the list that we mostly hurt, not aid when we split smaller responsibilities between the components.

-If engineered properly (an important caveat!), a microservice architecture can increase reliability: when one service is sick, others might still serve something for the users.
-However, the inherent [fallibility of distributed systems](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) hits harder: when there are more remote communications between services there are more ways how things could go wrong, including network partition or degradation.
+If engineered properly (an important caveat!), a microservice architecture can increase reliability: when one service is sick, others can still serve something for the users.
+However, the inherent [fallibility of distributed systems](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) hits harder: more remote communications between services mean more ways of how things could go wrong, including network partition or degradation.

-Discussing the pros and cons of microservices is not the main goal of this article, but there are plenty of good materials on this topic, the reliability aspect in particular: [1](https://www.martinfowler.com/articles/microservice-trade-offs.html), [2](https://dwmkerr.com/the-death-of-microservice-madness-in-2018/), [3](https://developer.ibm.com/technologies/microservices/articles/challenges-and-benefits-of-the-microservice-architectural-style-part-1/).
+Discussing the pros and the cons of microservices is not the main goal of this article, but there are plenty of good materials on this topic, the reliability aspect in particular: [1](https://www.martinfowler.com/articles/microservice-trade-offs.html), [2](https://dwmkerr.com/the-death-of-microservice-madness-in-2018/), [3](https://developer.ibm.com/technologies/microservices/articles/challenges-and-benefits-of-the-microservice-architectural-style-part-1/).

 ### Code Size
 Smaller responsibility of each component means that there are more components in total in the system.